Presidency of George H. W. Bush: Other initiatives

 Bush signed the Immigration Act of 1990, which led to a 40 percent increase in legal immigration to the United States.
 The bill more than doubled the number of visas given to immigrants on the basis of job skills, and advocates of the bill argued that it would help fill projected labor shortages for various jobs.
 Bush had opposed an earlier version of the bill that allowed for higher immigration levels, but supported the bill that Congress ultimately presented to him.

 Bush became a member of the National Rifle Association of America (NRA) early in 1988 and had campaigned as a "pro-gun" candidate with the NRA's endorsement during the 1988 election.
 In March 1989, he placed a temporary ban on the import of certain semiautomatic rifles.
 This action cost him endorsement from the NRA in 1992.
 In 1995, after leaving office, Bush publicly resigned his life membership in the organization after receiving a form letter from the NRA depicting agents of the Bureau of Alcohol, Tobacco, and Firearms as "jack-booted thugs".

 In the 1989 case of Texas v.
 Johnson, the Supreme Court held that it was unconstitutional to criminalize burning the American flag.
-In response, Bush introduced a constitutional amendment empower Congress to outlaw the desecration of the American flag.
+In response, Bush introduced a constitutional amendment empowering Congress to outlaw the desecration of the American flag.
 Congress did not pass the amendment, but Bush did sign the Flag Protection Act of 1989, which was later overturned by the Supreme Court.

-Bush appointed William Bennett to serve as the first Director of the Office of National Drug Control Policy, an agency that had been established by the Anti-Drug Abuse Act of 1988.
+Bush appointed William Bennett to serve as the first director of the Office of National Drug Control Policy, an agency that had been established by the Anti-Drug Abuse Act of 1988.
 Like Bennett, Bush favored an escalation of the federal role in the "war on drugs", including the deployment of the National Guard to aid local law enforcement.

 Pardons

 As other presidents have done, Bush issued a series of pardons during his last days in office.
-It is noteworthy however that Bush was the last President to pardon a total of fewer than 100 people.
-On December 24, 1992, he granted executive clemency to six former government employees implicated in the Iran–Contra affair of the late 1980s, most prominently former Secretary of Defense Caspar Weinberger.
+It is noteworthy however that Bush was the last president to pardon a total of fewer than 100 people.
+On December 24, 1992, he granted executive clemency to six former government employees implicated in the Iran–Contra affair of the late 1980s, most prominently former secretary of defense Caspar Weinberger.
 Bush described Weinberger, who was scheduled to stand trial on January 5, 1993, for criminal charges related to Iran-Contra, as a "true American patriot".
-In addition to Weinberger, Bush pardoned Duane R. Clarridge, Clair E. George, Robert C. McFarlane, Elliott Abrams, and Alan Fiers, all of whom had been indicted and/or convicted of criminal charges by an Independent Counsel headed by Lawrence Walsh.
+In addition to Weinberger, Bush pardoned Duane R. Clarridge, Clair E. George, Robert C. McFarlane, Elliott Abrams, and Alan Fiers, all of whom had been indicted and/or convicted of criminal charges by an independent counsel headed by Lawrence Walsh.
 The pardons effectively brought an end to Walsh's investigation of the Iran-Contra scandal.